Logan007/pearson/README.md

 The other one returns a 32-bit hash of type `uint32_t`.
 Those bits are identical to the last 32 bit of the 128-bit and 256-bit hash.
 As it is a regular return value of a function call, its further use must happen endian-aware.
 Also, the return value could be used as 'hash' parameter for another call to update the hash  while hashing more of an input.

-The fully compiled tool using `gcc -Ofast -mtune=native test.c pearson.c` or `gcc -Ofast -mtune=native -march=native test.c pearson.c`, respectively, shows the following speeds when run (`./a.out`):
+The fully compiled tool using `gcc -Ofast -mtune=native test.c pearson.c` or `gcc -Ofast -mtune=native -march=native test.c pearson.c`, respectively, shows the following speeds when run (`./a.out`): – outdated –

  CPU | 32-bit hash | 128-bit hash |
 :---:| ---:        | ---:         |